-R.E. will be taught in line with the latest Agreed Syllabus for Peterborough.
+R.E. will be taught in line with the latest Diocesan Agreed Syllabus for Peterborough.

-Key concepts are taught directly from the Peterborough Agreed Syllabus, which incorporates the Understanding Christianity materials.
+Key concepts are taught directly from the Diocese of Peterborough Agreed Syllabus, which incorporates the Understanding Christianity materials.
 Care has been taken to ensure the recommended weighting for each religious focus has been achieved.

-Class teachers are responsible for the delivery of R.E. lessons, with advice and support from the subject leaders, and school chaplain.
+Class teachers are responsible for the delivery of R.E. lessons, with advice and support from the subject leader.